tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 computed.
 Any feedback about the time of creation or validation of the authenticator should be tracked as part of the application layer semantics if required.

+The signatures generated with this API cover the context string "Exported Authenticator" and therefore cannot be transplanted into other protocols.

 # Acknowledgements {#ack}

 Comments on this proposal were provided by Martin Thomson.
 Suggestions for